mhilbush/openhab-binding-releases/doorbird/README.md

-See README here.
-This will be updated as I work on improving the documentation (it's a little sparse at the moment).
+See README at the following link.
+I will update that README as I add features and improve the documentation (it's a little sparse at the moment).

 https://github.com/mhilbush/openhab2-addons/tree/doorbird-new/bundles/org.openhab.binding.doorbird